acdha/webtoolbox/README.rst

 Once they're setup you'll want to create a virtualenv::

     mkvirtualenv webtoolbox
+	add2virtualenv /path/to/webtoolbox

 To use the `Tornado <http://tornadoweb.org>`_ based tools::

     pip install pycurl
-    pip install -e git://github.com/facebook/tornado.git@master#egg=tornado
+    pip install tornado

-*Note:* Tornado uses `pycurl`, which currently does install correctly on a Mac using a simple `pip install pycurl`.
+*Note:* Tornado uses `pycurl`, which should install correctly on a Mac using a simple `pip install pycurl`.
 If you encounter problems follow the instructions in the Tornado documentation to install pycurl 7.16.2.1 instead.

 To use the `redbot <http://mnot.github.com/redbot/>`_-based tools.
 This is complicated by the fact that redbot hasn't been turned into an importable